 AMVETS is committed to ensuring that December 7, 1941, which President Franklin D. Roosevelt declared “A date which will live in infamy,” will always be remembered and preserved through the USS Arizona Memorial and the Wall of Remembrance.
 In the 1950’s, AMVETS helped secure the final required funding of $250,000 for the memorial.
 Unfortunately, the Wall of Remembrance, a permanent memorial with all the names inscribed in marble panels, began to deteriorate over many years, making them hard or impossible to read.
 In 1983, AMVETS replaced the Wall of Remembrance, which was rededicated in 1984.

 Thirty years later the Wall of Remembrance once again faced the challenges of deterioration and needed replacement.
-As keepers of the Wall, AMVETS again honored our commitment and raised the funds to replace the 138 Olympian White marble panels adorned with the names of the fallen.
+As keepers of the Wall, AMVETS again honored our commitment and raised the funds, $350,000 dollars to replace the 138 Olympian White marble panels adorned with the names of the fallen.
 Construction on the Memorial began in August 2014 and the wall was rededicated this past Veterans Day 2014.

 For many Americans, the bombing of Pearl Harbor on that ordinary Sunday morning marked a change in the world as they knew it.
 The attack united us as people and strengthened our resolve to ultimately prevail over the forces of aggression.
 The vicious and unprovoked terrorist attacks of September 11 also served to remind us yet again that we still face challenges to our freedom, and we must be vigilant in defending liberty.
 Our country will not tolerate those who jeopardize our very way of life.